Alimony in Minnesota is legally known as Spousal Maintenance. Spousal maintenance is also sometimes called “spousal support”, or simply “maintenance”.

 Today, two-income households, more balanced incomes, and more balance with shared parental responsibilities have all decreased the need for court-ordered alimony awards.

 However, this doesn’t mean alimony is no longer ordered.
 Instead, spousal maintenance orders are just less common.
-Also, support is more likely to be temporary.
+Also, support is more likely to be transitional.

 Regardless of these trends, as stated previously, judges decide alimony on a case by case basis.
 The specific facts in a couple’s case are more important than overall trends.